biostochastics/CodeConCat/README.md

 ## Overview

 CodeConCat is your semi-intelligent companion for preparing codebases.
 It automatically ingests, processes, and formats your code in a way that's optimized for AI comprehension and collaborative/iterative workflows.
 The tool provides structured output with smart context generation, making it ideal for sharing code with AI assistants and collaborators.

+With enhanced language parsers for 10 major programming languages, CodeConCat extracts rich semantic information from your codebase, including functions, classes, imports, and documentation.

 ```python
 from codeconcat import run_codeconcat_in_memory, CodeConCatConfig